mdlayher/goat/README.md

 	// HTTP: enable listening for client connections via HTTP "HTTP": true,

+	// API: enable a HTTP RESTful API, used to pull statistics from goat
+	// note: only enabled when HTTP is enabled
+	"API": true,

 	// UDP: enable listening for client connections via UDP
 	// note: it is not possible to use a passkey with this listener, so this listener should
 	// only be used for public trackers